-(ii) Internal Audit and Risk Management Department (IARM)
+(ii) Internal Audit Departmen(IA)

-The Internal Audit arm of IARM Department employs risk-based audit approach in planning and carrying out its audit engagements.
+The Internal Audit Department employs risk-based audit approach in planning and carrying out its audit engagements.
 The Risk Management function facilitates risk assessments by individual departments where risks are identified, analyzed and mitigating measures agreed upon.

 The business processes are assessed with regard to business continuity procedures, physical safety, system safety, conformity to legal requirements and regulations, sufficiency of human resources and information safety.
 In addition, the financial risks and reputation risks are also determined.
 Controls that are designed to reduce these risks to acceptable levels are assessed in terms of sufficiency and effectiveness; additional controls are recommended in order to increase effectiveness.
-Following the risk assessments, the major risks and recommendations are used to update the Bank's risk register and regularly reported to the Bank Risk Management Committee and the Audit Committee.
+Following the risk assessments, the major risks and recommendations are used to update the Bank's risk register and regularly reported to the Bank Risk Management Committee and the Board Audit Committee.
 Action plans that are taken to reduce the risks to acceptable levels are monitored.